Last Updated on May 31, 2021 by Sophie

 Perhaps most interestingly, much like prayer plants, the leaves change position throughout the day.
 During daylight hours, the plant will extend its leaves so as to absorb the most amount of light possible.

 During the night, the leaves will close in on themselves, making for a cool timelapse video.
 This phenomenon means that the plant is known as photophilic.
 If you’re short on space but want a show-stopping plant, then Oxalis Triangularis is a great option thanks to the fact that it only tends to grow from 15 – 30 cm in height and does best when is slightly root bound so does not require a very large container in comparison with how much foliage the plant has.

 - Oxalis Triangularis dormancy (and dormancy care)

 - Enjoyed reading about how to care for Oxalis Triangularis?
 Pin this article now, read it again later:

 Oxalis Triangularis Care Guide

 Part of the wood sorrel family, the beautiful stems, leaves, and flowers grow from a tuberous rhizome (bulb).
 If the plant is not cared for correctly (i.e. it is not watered enough or the plant gets too cold), then though the leaves will die back, the plant tends to survive thanks to its bulb.

 Every few years, the plant can also dieback spontaneously during the summer months (which is odd as this tends to be the plant growing season).
 If this happens, don’t panic and don’t throw the plant away.
 Instead, hang on to the False Shamrock as it will likely re-grow.

 Though it’s fairly hard to burn the leaves of Oxalis Trinagularis, placing the plant too close to the window can lead to the leaves growing towards the light source and sticking to the window.
-As such, the best position for the love plant is in indirect, bright light, such as on an east facing window.
+As such, the best position for the love plant is in indirect, bright light, such as a few feet away from an east or west facing window.